thegetty/quire-docs/content/documentation/page-content.md

 wrapping text turns it *italic*.
 ```

-You can read all about Markdown syntax and how it is used in Quire in the [*Fundamentals: YAML & Markdown*](/documentation/fundamentals/) chapter of this guide.
+You can read all about Markdown syntax and how it is used in Quire in the [*YAML & Markdown*](/documentation/fundamentals/) chapter of this guide.

 ## Use Shortcodes to Add Features